 Career Summary 3

-Efficient front desk receptionist with over 15 years’ experience in servicing guests are rural motels and inns.
+Efficient front desk receptionist with over 15 years of experience in servicing guests are rural motels and inns.
 Adept in POS terminal use and fluent in German and French often acting as a translator for European guests on traveling excursions.

 An employer would expect to see specific foundational duties and skillsets within a Hotel Receptionist resume.
 Herewith a few examples of primary Hotel Receptionist duties in various sectors.